saadeghi/daisyui/src/docs/src/routes/components/countdown.svelte.md

   })
 </script>

 You need to change to `--value` CSS variable using JS.
 Value must be a number between 0 and 99

+Note: Use `CSSProperties` as type for `--value` if you are working with TS

 <ClassTable
 data="{[